Andreas Karlstadt: Education

 Karlstadt received his doctorate of theology in 1510 from the University of Wittenberg.
 Previously, Karlstadt had been educated at Erfurt (1499–1503) and in Cologne (1503–1505).
-Karlstadt obtained his master's degree from the newly founded university at Wittenburg in 1505, and received his doctorate from the same university five years later.
+Karlstadt obtained his master's degree from the newly founded university at Wittenberg in 1505, and received his doctorate from the same university five years later.

 In the same year in which Karlstadt received his doctorate he became archdeacon and the chair of the theology department.
 In 1511 he became chancellor of Wittenberg university.
 In 1512 he awarded Martin Luther his doctorate.
 From 1515–16, he studied in Rome, where he obtained the double degree in canon and civil law (utriusque juris) at the Sapienza university.

 Reformation

 Before 1515, Karlstadt was a proponent of a modified scholasticism.
 He was a "secular" cleric with no official ties to any monastic order.
 His beliefs were challenged during his stay in Rome, where he alleges he saw large-scale corruption in the Catholic Church, and on a document dated 16 September 1516 he wrote a series of 151 theses.
 (These should not be confused with Luther's 95 theses (1517) that attacked indulgences.)

 In 1519, Johann Eck challenged Karlstadt to the Leipzig Debate.
 There, Eck debated with Luther as well as Karlstadt.

 On 15 June 1520 Pope Leo X issued the papal bull Exsurge Domine that threatened Luther and Karlstadt with excommunication, and condemned several of their theses.
 Both reformers remained steadfast, and excommunication followed in 1521 in the papal bull Decet Romanum Pontificem.

 After the Diet of Worms (January–May, 1521), and while Luther was hiding at Wartburg Castle, Karlstadt worked toward reform in Wittenberg.
 On Christmas Day 1521, he performed the first reformed communion service.

 He did not elevate the elements of communion, wore secular clothing during the service, and purged all references to sacrifice from the traditional Mass.
 He shouted rather than whispered the words of institution ("This is my body....", etc.) in German instead of Latin, rejected confession as a prerequisite for communion, and let the communicants take both bread and wine on their own during the Communion.

-In early January 1522, the Wittenberg city council authorized the removal of imagery from churches and affirmed the changes introduced by Karlstadt on Christmas.
+In January 1522, the Wittenberg city council authorized the removal of imagery from churches and affirmed the changes introduced by Karlstadt on Christmas.
 Karlstadt wrote his thesis "On the Removal of Images and That There Should Be No Beggars Among Christians" in 1522, shortly after this authorization from the city council.

 On 19 January Karlstadt married Anna von Mochau, the fifteen-year-old daughter of a poor nobleman.

 On 20 January the imperial government and the Pope ordered Frederick the Wise, Elector of Saxony to undo the changes.

 Frederick let most of the Mass revert to its Catholic form, but in a letter to the Wittenberg Council, he noted his personal compassion for Karlstadt.